Before we begin building a house, it’s quite important that we understand all the tools and how they work.

 What words have interesting connotations?

 The word “infested” is interesting.
-When I read/hear the word “infested”, I immediately think
+When we read/hear the word “infested”, we immediately think

-I think of a gross mental image of disgusting cockroaches and rats crawling around in some old basement or sewer.
-To me, the diction of “infested” connotes disgust, and the writer probably chose this word precisely because it makes the town seem dirty and disgusting.
+We think of a gross mental image of disgusting cockroaches and rats crawling around in some old basement or sewer.
+To us, the diction of “infested” connotes disgust, and the writer probably chose this word precisely because it makes the town seem dirty and disgusting.

 “Infested” also connotes a sense of corruption; in this case, it’s not so much the biological disease, which is the literal meaning, but instead the moral corruption of these thieves and smugglers who work in morally-questionable professions.